Dorothy Love Coates (1928-2002)

 Let it play in the background as you study and immerse yourself in this topic!

 Dorothy Love Coates was an American gospel singer, songwriter, and composer.
 She was born Dorothy McGriff on January 30, 1928, in Birmingham, Alabama.
 Her minister father, Lillar McGriff, moved to the North when Coates was six, and her parents soon divorced.
 Thereafter, Lillar McGriff raised their six children in Birmingham.
-By the age of 10, Coates had begun playing piano at Evergreen Baptist Church in Birmingham.
+By age 10, Coates had begun playing piano at Evergreen Baptist Church in Birmingham.
 As a teenager, she performed with the Royal Travelers and with her siblings in the McGriff Singers, who had a weekly live radio broadcast on WJLD.
 She left school after the tenth grade to help support her family as a maid and a clerk.
 In 1946, she married her first husband, Willie Love (1925-1991) of the Fairfield Four, and the couple divorced a few years later.

-In 1960, Dorothy Love married Carl Coates who sang bass and played guitar for the Sensational Nightingales.
+In 1960, Dorothy Love married Carl Coates, who sang bass and played guitar for the Sensational Nightingales.
 In 1961, the Harmonettes regrouped with Willie Mae Garth, Mildred Howard, Coates, Coates’s younger sister Lillian McGriff, and Cleo Kennedy.
 After the Harmonettes disbanded in 1970, Coates assembled the Dorothy Love Coates singers and toured Europe multiple times.

-Coates was active in the civil rights Movement during the 1950s and 1960s.
+Coates was active in the Civil Rights Movement during the 1950s and 1960s.
 She marched with Dr. Martin Luther King Jr. and worked in voter registration drives.
 Many of her songs openly criticized racial discrimination and segregation.
 She sang at numerous benefit concerts and civil rights rallies and was arrested more than once for her civil rights activism.
 She also spoke out against the Vietnam War and experienced the Newark Riot of 1967.

-Several artists have appropriated Coates’s music, in various ways, including The Supremes, Wilson Pickett, Sister Rosetta Tharpe, James Cleveland, Ray Charles, Johnny Cash, Andrae Crouch, the Blackwood Brothers, Mahalia Jackson and Clara Ward.
+Several artists have appropriated Coates’s music in various ways, including The Supremes, Wilson Pickett, Sister Rosetta Tharpe, James Cleveland, Ray Charles, Johnny Cash, Andrae Crouch, the Blackwood Brothers, Mahalia Jackson, and Clara Ward.

 Coates appeared at several gospel festivals as well as the Newport Jazz Festival.
 She was also in two films, The Long Walk Home (1990) and Beloved (1998).
 Dorothy Love Coates died of heart failure on April 9, 2002, in Birmingham.
 She left behind two daughters, Cassandra Madison and Carletta Criss.